+The modularization also permits customization by different F-35 users.
 In addition, the code is largely executed by an interpretive software layer known as "middleware" that isolates the code from the specific details of the processor used.
 In principle, that will allow software to be ported to new processors as they become available, requiring only new middleware and maybe a few software tweaks.
-The software is being introduced in a phased fashion, with initial aircraft featuring a "Block 1" core subset to be brought up to full capability in a sequence of software blocks, the "Block 4" being currently in the pipeline.BACK_TO_TOP
+The software is being introduced in a phased fashion, with initial aircraft featuring a "Block 1" core subset to be brought up to full capability in a sequence of software blocks, the "Block 4" being in the pipeline at last notice.BACK_TO_TOP

 * The pilot receives inputs from the F-35's electronic systems using an advanced cockpit layout, featuring a full-panel-width "panoramic cockpit display (PCD)" -- made up from two LCD flat panels with a total area of 20 by 50 centimeters (8 by 20 inches), plus a secondary flight display array.
 The F-35 does not have a "head-up display", however, with this function taken over by a "helmet-mounted display (HMD)", developed by Rockwell Collins.
 Symbology and imagery can be displayed on both the PCD and HMD; HMD development proved troublesome, but the bugs were worked out.

 A first-generation HMD was used in trials, with a second-generation HMD used in initial flight operations.
-Rockwell Collins has now introduced a third-generation helmet.
+Rockwell Collins then introduced a third-generation helmet for full operational aircraft.
 In maturity, the helmet's HMD system allows the pilot not only to observe symbology, but also "see through" the aircraft, using synthetic vision driven by the aircraft's sensors.
 The helmet also has night vision imagers that the pilot views through the HMD, a scheme which is much cleaner and more convenient than night vision goggles.

 The pilot flies the aircraft with "hands on throttle and stick (HOTAS)" controls; the PCD is touch-sensitive and functions to an extent as a reprogrammable keyboard, resulting in an austere cockpit control layout.